Track mileage automatically

 Meals

 Meals are generally deductible at a rate of 50%.
-But, instead of deducting the actual cost of your meals, you can choose to deduct the IRS per diem rate for meals.
+But, instead of deducting the actual cost of your meals, you can choose to deduct the IRS per diem rate for meals, also known as the standard meal allowance.
 The IRS determines this rate, and it varies by area.
+Check how much the standard meal allowance is depending on the location where you incur meal expenses.

 Reimbursement for meal and lodging expenses